Dog Bites and Children

 - Treatment for emotional trauma

 F.S.
 767.04 sets forth strict liability for dog owners whose pets cause injury to others.
 There are even special provisions for children.
 Specifically, the law says that owners can be responsible for injury caused by their dog to any person who is in a public place or who is lawfully in a private place – including the dog owner’s home.
 This liability applies regardless of whether the dog had ever bitten anyone before and it doesn’t matter whether the owner had any knowledge of the canine’s past viciousness.
+A child dog bite injury attorney at our Fort Lauderdale firm can explain the nuances of how this works.

 As far as children are concerned, dog owners can be liable for injuries to children under the age of 6, regardless of whether they were trespassing or in some cases, regardless of whether they had in some way provoked the dog.
 Children that young don’t understand the consequences of certain actions around a dog, and it’s up to the dog’s owner to use reasonable care to make sure the dog is properly secured and that interactions with children are properly supervised.Why Dogs Bite Children